 BIMI (Brand Indicators for Message Identification)

-Displays your brand logo next to emails in supported inboxes.
-Requires DMARC at p=quarantine or stricter.
+Displays your company logo next to your emails in supported inboxes (like Gmail).
+Requires your domain to be fully protected with DMARC first.

 MTA-STS (Mail Transfer Agent Strict Transport Security)